kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 ```

 `m` is the master branch of the repository.
 Ezirmin exposes a key value store,
-where keys are hierarchical paths and values are whatever datatypes is stored in
+where keys are hierarchical paths and values are whatever data types is stored in
 the repo.
 In this case, the data type is a queue.
 Let's push some elements into
 the queue: